-APOLOGIA is a column I write for The Carillon, a southeastern Manitoba newspaper. ("Apologia, etc." consists of some of my extra-Carillon musings.)
-I address issues having to do with faith, science, and ethics, and I try to use careful reasoning and evidence to seek what's true.
+APOLOGIA is a column in which I address issues having to do with faith, science, and ethics, and in which I try to use careful reasoning and evidence to seek what's true.
 Undoubtedly I will end up disagreeing with at least a few people.
 And probably I will make a mistake here and there.
 My hope is that I will show respect to those with whom I disagree, and that I (and others) will learn from my mistakes.
 Happy reading! - Hendrik van der Breggen

 January 02, 2014

 Hendrik van der Breggen The Carillon, January 9, 2014